 The Report identifies several initiatives to incent private investment: updating zoning, improving Route 9, and most importantly, constructing a public sewer system.
 These advanced preparations will ultimately make the Town Center area more marketable to private investors and will establish a foundation consistent with the community’s desire to have a pedestrian-friendly downtown and, ultimately, a cleaner, greener community.

-Delaware Engineering, as project manager and wastewater infrastructure specialists, together with Elan Planning, Mathes Public Affairs, MJ Engineering and Studio A, worked with stakeholders and an active steering committee to develop the Report.
-Extensive public input, through public meetings, workshops and online surveys, were critical, The final Report includes:
+Delaware Engineering, as project manager and wastewater infrastructure specialists, together with Elan Planning, Mathes Public Affairs, and Studio A, worked with stakeholders and an active steering committee to develop the Report.
+Extensive public engagement, through public meetings, workshops and online surveys, were critical, The final Report includes: